Asheville Regional Airport: Replacement

 The April 1995 OAG listed six airlines at Asheville: American Eagle, Delta, Delta Connection (operated by both Atlantic Southeast Airlines (ASA) and Comair), USAir (which had merged with Piedmont in 1989) and USAir Express.
 Delta and Delta Connection (ASA) had a total of eight nonstops a day from Atlanta, Delta on McDonnell Douglas MD-80s and Delta Connection on ATR 72s and Embraer EMB-120 Brasilias.
 Delta Connection (operated by Comair) also had three EMB-120 Brasilias a day from Cincinnati, a Delta hub.
 USAir and USAir Express had a total of nine nonstops a day from the USAir hub in Charlotte, USAir with Boeing 737-300s and McDonnell Douglas DC-9-30s and USAir Express with Short 360s.
 USAir Express also had three nonstop Jetstream 31s a day from Raleigh/Durham, some stopping in Greenville/Spartanburg.
-Delta ended mainline jets to AVL in December 1995, with ASA taking over with British Aerospace 146 regional jets; however, Delta currently operates mainline Boeing 717-200 service nonstop to its Atlanta hub.
+Delta ended mainline flights to AVL in December 1995, with ASA taking over with British Aerospace 146 regional jets; however, Delta currently operates mainline Boeing 717-200 service nonstop to its Atlanta hub.

 In 1996, Midway Airlines briefly flew to its hub at Raleigh-Durham via Midway Connection partner Corporate Airlines Jetstream 31s.

+In April 2010, President Barack Obama and First Lady Michelle Obama flew to Asheville aboard a Boeing C-32 for a weekend getaway.
+In October 2011, President Obama landed in Asheville in the larger Boeing VC-25 to kick off his North Carolina and Virginia bus tour promoting his jobs bill.
+He gave a speech at the airport, and cited potential enhancements at the airport as part of the jobs push.
+President Obama returned to Asheville on February 13, 2013, on the same aircraft for a brief visit and speech at a nearby manufacturing facility.

+In 2012, Asheville began a major airport improvement project, which started with bringing the runway up to FAA standards.
+In December 2015, a temporary runway was opened west of the existing runway (16/34).
+The new runway entered service on November 5, 2020.